-I have reviewed all documentary evidence and I find that the tenant was obligated to pay the monthly rent in the amount of \$1,300.00, as per the tenancy agreement.
+I have reviewed all documentary evidence and I find that the tenant was obligated to pay the monthly rent in the amount of \$800.00, as per the tenancy agreement.

-In accordance with section 88 of the Act, I find that the tenant was duly served with the 10 Day Notice on October 8, 2020.
+In accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on October 15, 2020, three days after its posting.